dcochs3/DualSlalomBracketCreator/README.md

 # DualSlalomBracketCreator
 A Java program that takes in a .csv file containing qualifying time information and outputs a .csv file with seeded rider matchups based on qualification times and categories.

+I would recommend either using Google Sheets or a text editor, like Notepad, to create the .csv file.
+Excel likes to reformat times of the format MM:SSS:mmm (where M is minute, S is second, and m is millisecond).
+If you choose to use Excel, just pay special attention that the times you enter remain what you mean once you leave the cell.

+.csv stands for comma separated values.
+Open the example .csv file in a text editor like Notepad to see how the it is formatted.
+This might be helpful if you choose to create your own .csv file using a text editor.

+If you use Excel or Google Sheets, be sure to save the file as a .csv and not as an .xslx.

 # Setup
 To use this program, you must have downloaded and installed the Java SDK on your computer.